valinet/valinet/README.md

 Welcome to my Git repo.
-Bellow you can find a list of projects I am working on, sorted chronologically by date of last 'commit':
+Below you can find a list of projects I am working on, sorted chronologically by date of last 'commit':

+* [AudioPot+](https://github.com/valinet/audiopot-plus) - AudioPot+ is the second attempt at producing a volume knob for a computer using an Arduino.
+It is an evolution of the original [AudioPot](https://github.com/valinet/audiopot) project.
+This version is entirely based around microcontroller code, in the end obtaining a plug and play device that works on any operating system.
+Also, the mechanical construction is much improved, by switching to a rotary encoder instead of a potentiometer.

 * [ThunderbirdToasts](https://github.com/valinet/ThunderbirdToasts) - Thunderbird Toasts is a simple framework that allows Thunderbird to send Windows 10 toasts as notifications instead of the current custom popup notifications that are not native.